qrno/templatemengo/docs/meta/checklist.md

 - Try to invert the order of the states - sometimes the problem becomes much easier
 - Can you use D&C DP?
 - Can you use Convex Hull Trick?

+## Games

+- Sprague-Grundy
+- Symmetry
+- Code something that calculates for small cases and find a pattern